nhanb/pytaku/README.md

 pyenv deactivate && pyenv activate

 # generate initial config for local dev - should work out of the box with the
-# db provided docker-compose above.
+# db provided by docker-compose above.
 make localconfig

 make dev